tejaswi0910/tejaswi0910/README.md

 I’m always looking for new challenges, which is why I’ve been an active participant and winner in numerous **hackathons** and **ideathons**.

-- 🚀 **Current Project**: Building a machine learning model for image-based feature extraction to solve data challenges in sectors like e-commerce.
+- 🚀 **Current Project**: Working on proposal of an algorithm for encrypting and decrypting of textual information to safeguard against post-quantum attacks

 ## 🔗 Let's Connect